AngusGMorrison/realworld-go/README.md

 I'd have killed for high-quality examples like this when I started that journey.

 In this repo, I've combined everything I've learned about building bomb-proof web applications in Go.
 I hope you find these patterns as valuable as I have.
+If you have questions or feedback, open an issue or drop me a line at github@angus-morrison.com.

 ## What does this app do?